TimSusa/aptly_api_cli/README.md

 # Description
 This python command line interface, executes calls to the Aptly server remotely, without blocking the Aptly database.
-All functionality from here http://www.aptly.info/doc/api/ is extended by even more useful features, like clean out last N snapshots or packages, etc. pp
+All functionality from here http://www.aptly.info/doc/api/ is extended by even more useful features, like showing or cleaning out snapshots, packages for couple of repos or mirrors.

 You can make either use of the aptly_api_request.py as a starting point for your own application or just use the cli (aptly_api_cli.py) bundled with this repository to execute your requests via command line or run scripts, calling the cli, integrated into a CI Workflow.

+This project is in use on production for www.lambdanow.com running on a JENKINS server.

 # Build